cageissler/cageissler.github.io/research.md

 ## Scholarly Teaching

 Linguists have developed a range of useful teaching methodologies, largely independent from the broader community of research on teaching in higher education.
 As a teacher, I am interested in pedagogy research and developing tools and best practices for teaching linguistics.
-To this end, I completed the Certificate of College Teaching Preparation at Yale?s Poorvu Center for Teaching and Learning, and I have joined the Scholarship of Teaching and Learning Special Interest Group of the Linguistic Society of America.
+To this end, I completed the Certificate of College Teaching Preparation at Yale's Poorvu Center for Teaching and Learning, and I have joined the Scholarship of Teaching and Learning Special Interest Group of the Linguistic Society of America.